“I am anxious to reach your state … because of the sacredness of her soil washed by the blood of humanitarians for the cause of freedom.”

-In the late 1870’s the black population of the South was extremely restless, as the Reconstruction following the Civil War failed to bring the long awaited freedom, equality and prosperity.
-Instead, they were racially oppressed, poverty-stricken, debt-ridden and starving.
+In the late 1870s, the black population of the South was extremely restless, as the Reconstruction following the Civil War failed to bring long-awaited freedom, equality, and prosperity.
+Instead, they were racially oppressed, poverty-stricken, debt-ridden, and starving.

-At this time, along came a white man by the name of W.R.
+At this time, along came a white man named W.R.
 Hill, who described a “Promise Land” in Kansas to black families in the backwoods of Kentucky and Tennessee.
 Hill told of a sparsely settled territory with abundant wild game, wild horses that could be tamed, and an opportunity to own land through the homesteading process in Nicodemus, Kansas.

-The town site of Nicodemus was planned in 1877 by W.R.
+The townsite of Nicodemus was planned in 1877 by W.R.
 Hill, a land developer from Indiana, and Reverend W.H.
 Smith, a black man, forming the Nicodemus Town Company.
 Reverend Smith became the President of the Town Company and Hill, the treasurer.
-Named for a legendary figure that came to America on a slave ship and later purchased his freedom, the two founders aggressively promoted the town to the black refugees of the Deep South.
+Named for a legendary figure that came to America on a slave ship and later purchased his freedom, Nicodemus was organized with specifically solicited settlers.
 The Reverend Simon P. Roundtree was the first settler, arriving on June 18, 1877.
 Zack T. Fletcher and his wife, Jenny Smith Fletcher (the daughter of Reverend W.H.
-Smith) arrived in July and Fletcher was named the secretary of the Town Company.
-Smith, Roundtree, and the Fletchers made claims to their property and built temporary homes in dugouts along the prairie.
+Smith), arrived in July, and Fletcher was named the secretary of the Town Company.
+Smith, Roundtree, and the Fletchers claimed their property and built temporary homes in dugouts along the prairie.

-The desperate families of the South listened with rapt attention and in the late summer of 1877, 308 railroad tickets were purchased to take them to the closest railroad point in Ellis, Kansas Still fifty-five miles away, the families walked to Nicodemus, arriving in September 1877.
-Within one month the first black child was born in Graham County to Mr. and Mrs. Henry Williams.
+In the late summer of 1877, 308 railroad tickets were purchased for more families in the South to take them to the closest railroad point in Ellis, Kansas.
+Still 35 miles away, the families walked to Nicodemus, arriving in September 1877.
+Within one month, the first black child was born in Graham County to Charles & Emma Williams.

 Building homes along the Soloman River in dugouts, the original settlers found more disappointment and privation as they faced adverse weather conditions.
-In the Promised Land of Kansas, they initially lacked sufficient tools, seed, and money, but managed to survive the first winter, some by selling buffalo bones, others by working for the Kansas Pacific Railroad at Ellis, 55 miles away.
-Yet, others survived only with the assistance of the Osage Indians, who provided food, firewood and staples.
+In the Promised Land of Kansas, they initially lacked sufficient tools, seed, and money.
+Still, they managed to survive the first winter, some by selling buffalo bones, others by working for the Kansas Pacific Railroad at Ellis.
+Yet, others survived only with the assistance of the Osage Indians, who provided food, firewood, and staples.